 4. Declaration of warehouseman’s lien

-Subject to the provisions of section 6, a warehouseman shall have a lien on goods deposited with him for storage.
+(1) Subject to the provisions of section 6, a warehouseman shall have a lien on goods deposited with him for storage in priority to all other claims on the goods.

+(2) In accordance with the Personal Property Securities Act 2009 (Commonwealth) section 73(2)(a), it is declared that section 73(2) of that Act applies to a lien arising under subsection (1).

+[Section 4 amended by No. 42 of 2011 s.
+27.]

 5. Charges covered by lien

 The lien shall be for the amount of the warehouseman’s charges, namely —